jtablesaw/tablesaw/README.md

 </dependency>
 ```

-- You can add a dependency for `tablesaw-plot` to use the plotting capability.
+- You can add a dependency for `tablesaw-jsplot` to use the new plotting library.
+This library is built on the Plot.ly JavaScript library (which is itself built on D3).
+Documentation can be found in the [Tablesaw user guide](https://jtablesaw.github.io/tablesaw/userguide/Introduction to Plotting).
-- Experimental support for JavaScript plots built on Plot.ly (which is itself built on D3) is also included, but this will be a bumpy ride for another minor release or two.
-Add a dependency for ```tablesaw-jsplot```.
+- The older ```tablesaw-plot``` library is now deprecated.
+In the near future it will be moved from the main tablesaw repo to a separate repo.

 ### Documentation and support:

 * Start here:  https://jtablesaw.github.io/tablesaw/gettingstarted

-* Then see our documentation page: https://jtablesaw.github.io/tablesaw/
+* Then see our documentation page: https://jtablesaw.github.io/tablesaw/ and [user-guide](https://jtablesaw.github.io/tablesaw/userguide/toc).

 And *always* feel free to ask questions here on the [issues tab](https://github.com/jtablesaw/tablesaw/issues).